jmzkChain/jmzk/README.md

 Welcome to the everiToken source code repository!

+everiToken public chain is developed and maintained by everiToken Team.
+It is built on earlier work on eos by EOSIO (https://github.com/EOSIO/eos).

 This code is currently alpha-quality and under rapid development.
 That said, there is plenty early experimenters can do.
 This includes running a private single node test network and issue and transfer tokens in domains.

 There is no public testnet running currently.